-For the years ended June 30, 2018 and 2017, approximately 82% and 86%, respectively, of the Foundation's revenue was derived from two federal grants for the EHS and WIC programs.
-The current level of the Foundation's operations and program services could be impacted or segments discontinued if funding for these programs was not renewed.
+For the years ended June 30, 2019 and 2018, approximately 77% and 82%, respectively, of the Foundation's revenue was derived from two federal grants for the EHS and WIC programs.
+The current level of the Foundation's operations and program services could be impacted, or segments discontinued if funding for these programs was not renewed.
+It is always considered reasonably possible that benefactors, grantors or contributors might be lost in the near term.